-The net tangible book value of the Company as of June 30, 2014 was \$513,779, or \$0.02 per share based on 22,028,285 shares of common stock outstanding on such date.
-The net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities, divided by the total number of shares of common stock outstanding as of June 30, 2014.
-After giving effect to the sale of 2,127,273 shares of common stock and warrants to purchase 2,127,273 shares of common stock in this offering, at a combined public offering price of \$2.75 per share and related warrant, and after deducting underwriting discounts and commissions and estimated offering expenses of approximately \$836,500, our as adjusted net tangible book value as of June 30, 2014 is \$5,527,279, or \$0.23 per common share.
+The as adjusted net tangible book value of our common stock as of June 30, 2014, was \$513,779, or approximately \$0.02 per share based upon 22,028,285 shares of common stock outstanding on such date.
+As adjusted net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities, divided by the total number of shares of common stock outstanding after giving effect to the sale of shares of the common stock and warrants to purchase common stock we are offering based upon an assumed combined public offering price of \$ per share and related warrant, the closing price of our common stock on OTC Bulletin Board on , 2014, and after deducting underwriting discounts and commissions and estimated offering expenses of approximately \$ million.

-If you participate in this offering, your interest will be diluted to the extent of the difference between the offering price per share and the as adjusted net tangible book value per share of our common stock immediately after the completion of this offering.
-This represents an immediate increase in the as adjusted net tangible book value per common share of \$0.21 to our existing stockholders and an immediate dilution of \$2.52 per share to investors participating in this offering.
+If you participate in this offering, your interest will be diluted to the extent of the difference between the offering price per share and the as adjusted net tangible book value per share of our common stock immediately after completion after this offering.
+This represents an immediate increase in as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to investors participating in this offering.